MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 ### Risky users report

 The risky users report includes all users whose accounts are currently or were considered at risk of compromise.
 Risky users should be investigated and remediated to prevent unauthorized access to resources.
 We recommend starting with high risk users due to the high confidence of compromise.
-Learn more about what the levels signify: Risk levels https://learn.microsoft.com/en-us/entra/id-protection/concept-identity-protection-risks#risk-levels
+[Learn more about what the levels signify](concept-identity-protection-risks.md#risk-levels)

 #### Why is a user at risk?